 The differences between randomised groups will be analysed using stratified Mantel-Haenszel Chi-square tests, stratified by study-centre group and general linear models, as appropriate to the form of the secondary endpoint.
-The occurrence of MI, cardiac arrest, PE, stroke, sepsis, cardiac composite, awareness, persistent post-operative pain and cancer recurrence within one year post-surgery will be analysed using stratified Mantel-Haenszel Chi-square tests.
+The occurrence of MI, cardiac arrest, PE, stroke, cardiac composite, surgical site infection, sepsis, infection composite, awareness, persistent post-operative pain and cancer recurrence within one year post-surgery will be analysed using stratified Mantel-Haenszel Chi-square tests.
 Supportive analysis of these secondary endpoints will compare randomised groups using a stratified log-rank test with results summarised using Kaplan-Meier curves in which withdrawn participants will be censored at the last date they are confirmed to be event-free.
 Sensitivity analyses will also be undertaken for these secondary endpoints with those missing outcome data assigned a poor outcome.

 ICU stay, hospital stay, days disability-free and alive within one-year postsurgery and WHODAS scores at 30 days and 1 year will be analysed using general linear models with study-centre group and randomised treatment as fixed factors.
 If the data do not meet assumptions for parametric analyses, the data will be log-transformed and if this does not achieve adequate normality then the groups will be compared using the Mann-Whitney U non-parametric tests.

-The analyses of the secondary endpoints are considered supportive of the primary endpoint and do not represent independent endpoint analyses therefore; nominal unadjusted p-values will be reported from these analyses.
-The exploratory endpoints; infection composite (the composite of secondary endpoints sepsis, surgical site infection) and composite of mortality and cardiac events (mortality MI, cardiac arrest, PE and stroke) will be compared between randomised groups using stratified Mantel-Haenszel Chi-square tests and using a stratified log-rank test with results summarised using Kaplan-Meier curves in which withdrawn participants will be censored at the last date they are confirmed to be event-free.
+The endpoints; infection composite (the composite of secondary endpoints sepsis, surgical site infection) and composite of mortality and cardiac events (mortality MI, cardiac arrest, PE and stroke) will be compared between randomised groups using stratified Mantel-Haenszel Chi-square tests and using a stratified log-rank test with results summarised using Kaplan-Meier curves in which withdrawn participants will be censored at the last date they are confirmed to be event-free.